 It seemed apparent that, while various forms of communication with God seemed valid, it implied a separateness.
 God was outside of me, residing beyond the scope of my imagination.
 Communication seemed one -sided.
 Within this thought process, it was apparent that God and I were separate entities – me here and God there.
 This did not seem logical.
 The desire for a deeper connection grew but it was a slow and arduous process.
 At times, we feel alone, disconnected, unhappy, unfulfilled, praying for an unknowable power to bring light, love, or a solution to make our lives better.
 It reeks of frustration.

-It is logical to ponder how God hears prayers, how Walsh converses with God, and how God knows all.
+It is logical to ponder how God hears prayers, how Walsch converses with God, and how God knows all.
 This poses a real dilemma for those in pain, feeling alone, or experiencing tragedy.
 Life, for many, seems cruel, hard, and unfair.
-Tragic events occur regardless of our station in life.
-Yet we know or hear of others who, despite failing health or lack of material gain, accept life as it is and the act of giving is second-nature for them.
-Consequently, when embroiled in failure and low self-image, it was difficult for. me to realize that solutions were taking place.
-It is so hard to see the big picture.
+Tragic events occur regardless of one’s station in life.
+Yet we know or hear of others who, despite failing health or lack of material possessions, accept life as it is and the act of giving is second-nature for them.
+So, when embroiled in failure and low self-worth, imprisoned in the doldrums of 3D dominance and struggling to get by, some part of me had the feeling that solutions were taking place, that it was all part of some cosmic (or comic) plan.
+It is so hard at times, almost impossible, to see the big picture.

 For most of us, life on Earth lacks perfection.
 Wealth, possessions, or fame often coexist with anxieties, insecurities, or challenging family issues.
 Striving for the big lottery win can lead to unwanted circumstances.
 If God exists, it doesn't seem to be a friend.
 But to connect with a friend, one must acknowledge its existence and understand its true nature.

 Communication with Oneness can take several forms.
-For an artist the spark of inspiration is manifested in the three-dimensional world on a canvas or computer screen.
+For an artist, the spark of inspiration is manifested in the three-dimensional world on a canvas or computer screen.
 I believe the closest connection between Consciousness and physical manifestation is in the form of music.
-But really, any form of communication can be effective if we are willing to direct it to an unknown entity.
-It is for that reason we seek effective forms of meditation, practices that feel natural to us.
-Meditation, in this realm of inquiry, is descriptive of a wide range of activities, both passive and active.
+But really, any form of a creative act can be effective, the form doesn’t matter as long as we somehow produce the content, no matter how rudimentary.

 Our hypothesis claims Oneness is all there is.
 It exists whether we ignore it, acknowledge it, tune it in or tune it out.
 Although hidden in most of us, it is part of the structure of all humans – yes, all humans, every single individual inhabiting this planet.
 As seekers, we simply wish to raise Consciousness on a collective level and move away from the ties that bind - just a smidge, a little bit will do to start, a slow dissolve perhaps.